rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>If true, the appended info is concatenated to the decoded data before being returned.</p>
+If true, the appended info is concatenated to the decoded data before being returned.
 ####Access